soobinkiki/mongo-db-installfest/README.md

 brew install mongodb-community@4.4
 ```

-You my friend have just installed MongoDB!
+You, my friend, have just installed MongoDB!
 You can run `brew cleanup` to remove any tempory files used for the installation if you wish

 ___

-Now that mongoDB is installed, use the following commands to start/stop/restart the mongodb servies with the follwoing commands:
+Now that mongoDB is installed, you will be able to use the following commands to start/stop/restart the mongodb servies with the follwoing commands:

 ```bash
 # start service